Tuesday, 12 May 2026

 Board of Trustees

-The board of trustees is the executive body of a trust foundation.
-It is responsible for the foundation’s operations and the management of its assets.
-The board of trustees of a non-public interest asset management foundation may consist of as few as one person, who may serve as the founder, trustee, and beneficiary all in one.
+The board of trustees is the executive body of the asset management foundation.
+It is responsible for the operation of the foundation and the management of its assets.
+In the case of a non-public-interest asset management foundation, the board of trustees may consist of a single member, who may simultaneously be the founder, trustee, and beneficiary.
 The founder may decide to delegate the exercise of the founder’s rights to the board of trustees.
-This ensures the continuity of the exercise of the founder’s rights in the event of the founder’s death or incapacity.
+This ensures the continuity of the exercise of founder’s rights in the event of the founder’s death or incapacity.

 Asset Auditor

-The asset supervisor oversees the activities of the board of trustees and ensures compliance with the foundation’s objectives.
-The asset supervisor may be an auditor, a lawyer, or another individual with no criminal record who holds a relevant higher education degree as specified in the articles of incorporation.
+The asset auditor supervises the activities of the board of trustees and the compliance with the foundation’s objectives.
+The position may be held by an auditor, a lawyer, or another person with a clean criminal record and a relevant higher education degree specified in the founding deed.

 Supervisory Board